Hugh Laurie: Comedy and acting

 Laurie was in negotiations to be cast in the role of Blackbeard for the 2014 series Crossbones.
 However, the role went to John Malkovich.
-In 2015 he returned to TV work with a recurring role on Veep as Tom James, a role written specifically for him after showrunner Armando Iannucci heard he was a fan of the show.
-Laurie continued to recur on the show until the final season in 2019.
+In 2015, he returned to TV work with a recurring role on Veep as Tom James, a role written specifically for him after showrunner Armando Iannucci heard he was a fan of the show.
+Laurie continued to recur on the show until the final series in 2019.
 For his work on Veep, he received his 10th Emmy nomination in 2017.

 Laurie played the villain David Nix in Brad Bird's 2015 film Tomorrowland.

 Laurie played arms dealer Richard Onslow Roper in the BBC One miniseries The Night Manager.
 The series started filming in spring 2015 and aired first on the BBC.
 He was nominated for two Emmys for his work on the miniseries and won the Golden Globe Award for Best Supporting Actor – Series, Miniseries or Television Film.
 In addition to being an executive producer on the show alongside Tom Hiddleston, it was also Laurie's first role on British TV in thirteen years.
+He returned to the role for the second series of The Night Manager in 2026.

-Laurie starred as Dr Eldon Chance, a San Francisco-based forensic neuropsychiatrist in the Hulu thriller series Chance which lasted for two seasons from 2016 to 2017.
+Laurie starred as Dr Eldon Chance, a San Francisco-based forensic neuropsychiatrist in the Hulu thriller series Chance, which lasted for two series from 2016 to 2017.
 In 2018, Laurie had a small role in the critically panned film Holmes & Watson.

 In 2019, Laurie appeared in Veep creator Armando Iannucci's film The Personal History of David Copperfield, an adaptation of the novel David Copperfield by Charles Dickens.
-That same year it was announced he would also work with Iannucci on the upcoming space comedy Avenue 5 for HBO.
-Season 2 of Avenue 5 was released on 10 October 2022, with Laurie reprising his role as Captain Ryan.
+That same year, it was announced he would also work with Iannucci on the upcoming space comedy Avenue 5 for HBO. series 2 of Avenue 5 was released on 10 October 2022, with Laurie reprising his role as Captain Ryan.

-Laurie starred as Eric Peterson in the third season of Tehran in 2024.
+Laurie starred as Eric Peterson in the third series of Tehran in 2024.

-Laurie is scheduled to headline a thriller drama called The Wanted Man for Apple TV+, portraying crime lord Felix Carmichael.
+Laurie is slated to headline a thriller drama called The Wanted Man for Apple TV+, portraying crime lord Felix Carmichael.
 Laurie was announced as the voice of Albus Dumbledore in Harry Potter: The Full-Cast Audio Editions from Audible and Pottermore Publishing, with the first audiobook set to be released on 4 November 2025.
+In December 2025, Deadline reported that Laurie has been tapped for the role of Neville, a British archaeology professor, in the new Amy Poehler and Mike Schur comedy TV series Dig.
+Laurie is set to join the BBC and MGM+ series Legacy of Spies which will be based on John Le Carré's George Smiley novels in a mystery role.